deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 * (-) Cumbersome for big networks (GoogLeNet, ResNet)
 * (-) Not extensible, bit of a hairball
 * (-) No commercial support
+* (-) Probably dying; slow development

 ### <a name="cntk">CNTK</a>

 [**CNTK**](https://github.com/Microsoft/CNTK) is Microsoft's open-source deep-learning framework.
 The acronym stands for "Computational Network Toolkit."
 The library includes feed-forward DNNs, convolutional nets and recurrent networks.
 CNTK offers a Python API over C++ code.
 While CNTK appears to have a [permissive license](https://github.com/Microsoft/CNTK/blob/master/LICENSE.md), it has not adopted one of the more conventional licenses, such as ASF 2.0, BSD or MIT.
 This license does not apply to the method by which CNTK makes distributed training easy -- one-bit SGD -- which is not licensed for commercial use.

+### <a name="chainer">Chainer</a>

+Chainer is an open-source neural network framework with a Python API, whose core team of developers work at [Preferred Networks](https://www.crunchbase.com/organization/preferred-networks#/entity), a machine-learning startup based in Tokyo drawing its engineers largely from the University of Tokyo.
+Until the advent of DyNet at CMU, and PyTorch at Facebook, Chainer was the leading neural network framework for dynamic computation graphs, or nets that allowed for input of varying length, a popular feature for NLP tasks.
+By its own [benchmarks](http://chainer.org/general/2017/02/08/Performance-of-Distributed-Deep-Learning-Using-ChainerMN.html), Chainer is notably faster than other Python-oriented frameworks, with TensorFlow the slowest of a test group that includes MxNet and CNTK.

 ### <a name="dsstne">DSSTNE</a>